 Oxidative stress/photo-aging : has my active a protective effect ?

 Skin aging is a multifactorial process that involves genetic and environmental factors.
 A variety of environmental stress, particularly UVA light, can damage the skin and accelerate aging.
-UVA is predominantly injurious to living organisms and contributes to detrimental effects directly through the production of reactive oxygen species.
-UVA initiates a photo-oxidation reaction primarily on the epidermis of the skin via augmentation of the cellular ROS level that causes imbalance of the skin antioxidant, sequentially accelerating photoaging.
+UVA is predominantly injurious to living organisms and contributes to detrimental effects directly through the production of Reactive Oxygen Species (ROS).
+UVA initiates a photo-oxidation reaction primarily on the skin epidermis via the augmentation of the cellular ROS level that causes imbalance of the skin antioxidant constants, sequentially accelerating photoaging.
 Without effective action of endogenous and exogenous antioxidant systems, this leads to skin ECM degradation and cellular changes, generating aging signs, such as stains or redness.